Sada Thompson: Life and career

-She made her Off-Broadway debut in a 1955 production of Under Milkwood, and the following year she appeared on television in a Goodyear Television Playhouse production.
+She made her Off-Broadway debut in a 1955 production of Under Milk Wood, and the following year she appeared on television in a Goodyear Television Playhouse production.
 She made her Broadway debut in the 1959 musical Juno.
 Her additional New York City stage-credits include The Effect of Gamma Rays on Man-in-the-Moon Marigolds, Tartuffe, and Twigs.
 Her stage performances won her an Obie Award, a Tony Award for Best Performance by a Leading Actress in a Play (for "Twigs"), three Drama Desk Awards and two Sarah Siddons Awards (the last presented for outstanding performances in Chicago theatre).
 She was elected to the American Theater Hall of Fame in 2005.

 On the strength of her success in Twigs, Thompson was signed to play neighbor Irene Lorenzo on All in the Family.
 After taping her first episode, however, she was replaced by Betty Garrett, when it became obvious that she and producer Norman Lear had different opinions about how the character should be played.

 She was subsequently cast as matriarch Kate Lawrence on Family.
 Thompson's portrayal of Kate was lauded for its realism.
 She won the 1978 Emmy Award for Outstanding Lead Actress in a Drama Series for the role, which also garnered three nominations for the Golden Globe Award for Best Actress in a Television Series Drama.

 She was nominated for the Emmy Award nine times, including a nomination for her portrayal of Carla's mother on Cheers.
 Thompson's additional television credits included Owen Marshall: Counselor at Law, The Love Boat, Father Dowling Mysteries, Andre's Mother, Indictment: The McMartin Trial, ER and Law & Order.
 Her feature films included The Pursuit of Happiness, Desperate Characters, and Pollock.